Pan American Energy Partners with RESPEC Consulting Inc. To Advance Well Re-Entry at its Green Energy Lithium Project, Utah, USA

 About Pan American Energy Corp.

 Pan American Energy Corp.
-(CSE: PNRG) (OTC PINK: PAANF) is an exploration stage company engaged principally in the acquisition, exploration and development of mineral properties containing battery metals in North and South America.
+PNRG PAANF is an exploration stage company engaged principally in the acquisition, exploration and development of mineral properties containing battery metals in North and South America.

 The Company's flagship asset is the 100% owned Green Energy Lithium Asset, located in the Paradox Basin, Utah, USA.